playnet-public/fscrub/README.md

 fscrub has several modus operandi:
 * watching a provided folder for file-system changes and acting on creation/change of files
 * crawling a provided folder for files of interest and acting on find
-* watching a provided folder for new changes while also crawling to ensure past changes are covered
+* [TODO] watching a provided folder for new changes while also crawling to ensure past changes are covered
+* [TODO] crawling a folder every x minutes (using internal cron)

+## Status
+For a detailed status and todo's please check our [project board](https://github.com/playnet-public/fscrub/projects/1) or the [issues](https://github.com/playnet-public/fscrub/issues).

+The actions fscrub is currently capable of are:
+* crawling multiple directories for files
+* watching multiple directories for file change and creation events
+* checking found files for patterns and replacing those findings
+* ignoring files with a certain header
+* adding an information header to modified files

-The actions fscrub is planed to take are:
+Further actions fscrub is planed to take are:
 * finding personal or security relevant data based on provided patterns and replacing them (ip's, passwords, hostnames, etc.)
 * checking files against virus check api's or antivir tools
-* replacing found data or files with scrubbed ones or deleting them
 * moving found files to a safe backup location
 * notifying a pool of users on certain events

 ## Dependencies
 This project has a pretty complex Makefile and therefore requires `make`.

 Go Version: 1.8